DavidWeed/SCC_Robotics/Karen/README.md

-Karen was the attempt from 2016
+Karen is the 2017 attempt at the UCI Rescue Robotics Competition

 The main system design was as follows: